nga-pham/booking-website/src/docs/spec-design-booking-website.md

   - Star rating: range to choose minimum star rating
   - District: checkbox to choose available districts

-* The options are on the right, are a list of shops, each with basic information, the same as in hero section.
+* The options are on the right, which are a list of shops, each with basic information, the same as in hero section.

 User then can look at each shop, see if shop is a match, choose it to see details (redirect to detail page).
 Or a button "Book now" to book directly.

-When user clicks button "Book now", the system will redirect to detail page with booking section.
+When user clicks button "View detail", the system will redirect to detail page with booking section.

 ### 5. Detail page
 (booking detail page)